JoururiChan/pcthmon/FEATURES.md

 * Money loss formula from Gen V.
 * Shiny Tohomon now have an odd Attack DV, 2, 3, 7, or 11 Defense, 5 or 13 Speed, and a perfect 15 Special; so 1 in 1,024 Tohomon is shiny.
 * Type-enhancing items raise by 20%, not 10%.
-* Light Ball doubles Pikachu's Attack as well as Special Attack.
+* Light Ball doubles EKikuri's Attack as well as Special Attack.
 * Critical hits do 150% damage, not 200%, but are more likely.
 * Electric-type Tohomon are immune to paralysis, even from Tri Attack.
 * Ice-type Tohomon are immune to freezing, even from Tri Attack.